zxdvd/blog/content/kernel/tcp: socket options.md

  wait.
 If all data sent successfully, `close()` will return successfully.
 Otherwise you'll get `EWOULDBLOCK` if data sent failed or timeout.

-And there is a special case:
+And there is a special case when l_onoff is true:

     if l_linger is 0, then it will abort the connection with RST packet when close.